NHSDigital/integration-adaptor-nhais/README.md

 | NHAIS_MONGO_DATABASE_NAME        | nhais                     | Database name for Mongo
 | NHAIS_MONGO_URI                  | mongodb://localhost:27017 | Mongodb connection string

+**Note**: If the characters ':' or '@' are used in the mongo username or password they must be URL encoded.

 ## Configuring your AMQP Broker

 * Your broker must be configured with a limited number of retries and deadletter queues